Pieshka/minibox-pppoe-annihilator/README.md

 I owe the idea for the project to users of many forums and my imagination.
 The idea for the WebAPI was borrowed from the API by [SoftAtHome](https://www.softathome.com/), which was included in my ISP's router.
 The idea for the help section on the right side of the WebUI was borrowed from the UI by [SoftAtHome](https://www.softathome.com/), which was included in my ISP's router.
+The idea for the catchphrase was borrowed from [OpenWrt](https://github.com/openwrt/openwrt).

 And I'm sure I was inspired by many things that I've already forgotten, for which I am grateful.